PremKumarAK47/SpringCore/README.md

 ## maven build life cycle contains diff phases

 validate: - in this phase it will verify the project diectory structure is valid or not. and it has pom.xml file is there or not.

+compile: maven compiles all the source code of the project by downloading and adding requied jar files in the classpath.